Paṭicca Samuppāda – “Pati+ichcha” + “Sama+uppāda”

 Pronunciation of Pāli Words

-13. It is highly beneficial to learn how to pronounce Pāli words.
-When the European scholars started writing the Pāli Tipiṭaka with the English alphabet, they came up with a unique system called the Tipiṭaka English” Convention.
+14. It is highly beneficial to learn how to pronounce Pāli words.
+When the European scholars started writing the Pāli Tipiṭaka with the English alphabet, they devised a unique system, which I call the Tipiṭaka English” Convention; it is not an “official assignment,” but I think it is helpful to know about this useful convention.
 It has helped keep the ‘word length” short.